gabeboogy/raytracer/README.md

 # raytracer
-Very basic ray tracer completed in Python for exploring concepts
+Simple ray tracer completed in Python for exploring shape intersection algorithms.
+Intended to be compiled in Jupyter